MNic/CAGPM_LabReadingList/PrimerDesign/PrimerDesign.md

 ###Selection

 1. Select Targets of Interest:
 	* Targets are typically provided from other experiments (downsizing from Microarray or mRNASeq), other investigators, or area-of-interest specific literature.
-When introduced to a new target of interest be sure to take note of the Gene name (Runt-related transcription factor 1), Gene ID (861), Official Symbol (RUNX1), Oraganism and 'Also Known As' from NCBI's GenBank.
+When introduced to a new target of interest be sure to take note of the Gene name (Runt-related transcription factor 1), Gene ID (861), Official Symbol (RUNX1), Organism and 'Also Known As' from NCBI's GenBank.
 Other names for a transcript can help in literature searches for previously successful experiments.

 2. Explore the Gene/Transcript:
 	* UCSC and Ensembl are great for this.
 Take note of the structure of the gene,